Minimally Invasive Laminectomy Surgery

-Finding the right doctor before undergoing Minimally Invasive Laminectomy is key.
-Minimally invasive procedures overall are the fastest-growing segment of spinal surgery, yet, currently, only about 10% of spinal surgeons are qualified to perform this type of procedure.
+Finding the right spine specialist before undergoing minimally invasive laminectomy is key.
+Minimally invasive procedures overall are the fastest-growing segment of spinal surgery, yet, currently, only about 10% of spine surgeons are qualified to perform this type of procedure.
 Dr. Valente is a specialist in minimally invasive procedures who is recognized for his extensive specialized training and his leadership in the field.

 Additionally, his unwavering commitment to a minimally invasive approach always guides his treatment plans.
 Before recommending any surgical procedure, Dr. Valente explores more conservative treatments that may provide patients with relief without going under the knife.